mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 -  Introduction to RQs, outline of thesis etc -->

-## Introduction to the thesis
+## Background to the thesis

 We live in a society where digital technology is increasingly used in work and home-life in increasingly complex and prevalent ways.
 Sophisticated media production and delivery systems, often driven by algorithmically generated suggestions which may lead to a more passive consumption of media and reduced critical engagement with content.
 Convenience and automation of tasks in the form of commercial software services and AI can foster passivity can diminish critical thinking skills and make individuals overly reliant on technology.
 These concerns have led many to call for a  broader approach to digital education that includes media literacy, hands-on coding experiences and creative digital projects.
 This would therefore encourage a more active and critical engagement with technology in a way that would potentially benefit wider society.

 While much research on digital game making focuses on its educational benefits for subjects like mathematics and science, as well as enhancing coding skills [@kafai_constructionist_2015], there is also a diverse range of motivations behind game making, including critical making and empowerment.
 This study stands as a small contribution to a more inclusive approach to technology development, moving beyond a future dictated by a technological elite to one shaped by a broadly informed society.

 In this thesis, I explore digital game making as a vehicle to develop to computational fluency and participation in coding community practices.
 While this thesis covers practical process of learning to code, it also addresses aspects of game making more to do with the overall expressive value of digital media.
 To serve this exploration the concept of computational fluency, is used as a guiding principle throughout the thesis.
-The term encompasses

-    Computational fluency involves not only an understanding of computational concepts and problem-solving strategies, but also the ability to create and express oneself with digital technologies.

-    Becoming fluent, whether with writing or coding, helps you to develop your thinking, develop your voice, and develop your identity.
+The term communicates 'not only an understanding of computational concepts and problem-solving strategies, but also the ability to create and express oneself with digital technologies' [@resnick_computational_2018].
+For Resnick fluently, whether with writing or coding, helps develop your thinking, voice, and identity [@resnick_lifelong_2017].
+Resnick's aim here is to critique formulaic and instruction based computing education [@resnick_coding_2020].

-    (Resnick, 2017 & 2018) - not sure which ones.

-Resnick's quote comes in a piece creative coding at a crossroads.
-A critique of formulaic and instruction based computing education.

 While the activities of this study take place outside of school, this study echoes this concern.
 Later in this introduction the mess that is the 2014 Computing curriculum and associated exams have caused with recent reports underlining already growing concerns.